telefonicaid/fiware-cosmos/cosmos-auth/README.md

 [Top](#top)

 ###<a name="installation"></a>Installation
+Start by creating, if not yet created, a Unix user named `cosmos-auth`; it is needed for installing and running the application.
+You can only do this as root, or as another sudoer user:

+    $ sudo useradd cosmos-auth
+    $ sudo passwd cosmos-auth <choose_a_password>

+While you are a sudoer user, create a folder for saving the cosmos-gui log traces under a path of your choice, typically `/var/log/cosmos/cosmos-auth`, and set `cosmos-auth` as the owner:

+    $ sudo mkdir -p /var/log/cosmos/cosmos-auth
+    $ sudo chown cosmos-auth:cosmos-auth /var/log/cosmos/cosmos-auth

+Now, change to the new fresh `cosmos-auth` user:

+    $ su - cosmos-auth

-Start by cloning the Cosmos repository somewhere of your ownership:
+Then, clone the Cosmos repository somewhere of your ownership:

     $ git clone https://github.com/telefonicaid/fiware-cosmos.git